 In North Carolina, all defendants in traffic and criminal court who plead guilty or are convicted must pay fees to the court system.
 These fees are administrative, intended to cover various state costs.
 The most common fee is the “general court of justice” fee.
 It and the smaller fees that come bundled with it total about $200.
 Additional fees--for pretrial detention, electronic monitoring, community service and even attorney's fees--might also apply, depending on the case.
 Defendants who pay late, bounce a check, pay on an installment plan or fail to appear in court pay additional fees.
 On top of fees, defendants may also have to pay fines and restitution.

-For defendants, who are overwhelmingly poor, court costs and fees can become a long-term financial burden.
-And because payment is enforced by the criminal justice system, the penalties for nonpayment can be severe.
+Defendants in criminal cases are overwhelmingly poor.
+Court costs and fees can become a long-term financial burden.
+And the penalties for nonpayment can be severe.
 The practice that gets the most attention is the incarceration of defendants who can’t pay their court-ordered debts, often referred to as the revival of “debtor’s prison.”
 But poor defendants who are unable to pay can also remain trapped in the court system or lose their driver’s license.
-All these sanctions have downstream consequences which make it harder for poor defendants to get out from under their court debt and achieve financial stability.
+All these sanctions have downstream consequences--loss of a job, housing or benefits, for example--which make it harder for defendants to escape from debt.

 The incarceration of poor defendants solely because they lack the funds to pay their fines and fees is unconstitutional.
 Judges are supposed to ensure that poor defendants aren’t sent to jail for this reason.
 But judges often don't conduct any inquiry into the defendant's ability to pay or, if they do, they apply unreasonable and hostile standards.
 As a result, the constitutional prohibition against debtor's prison is regularly violated across the state.
-Judges also have the ability o waive court costs and fees, but in the great majority of cases, they don't (see map below).
+Judges also have the ability to waive court costs and fees, but in the great majority of cases, they don't.

 Waiver rate by county (click on county for more data)